PandasThumb/pandasthumb.github.io/_posts/2015/2015-03-29-fitness-surface.md

 <p>To make the case even simpler, let's assume that all the genotypes
 have different fitness values -- there are no ties.
 There is then only one genotype that has the highest fitness.
-For our test case, let's define that one as the target _T_.
+For our test case, let's define that one as the target <em>T</em>.
 In DEM's argument, the target can be defined in any way you want.
 It could even be a set of genotypes of unusually low fitness.
 But as the issue for evolution is whether natural selection can find highly-fit adaptations, it does